-I am very excited to welcome you - our incoming and returning students - to Francis Marion University's 2022-2023 academic year.
-We hope to get back to some normalcy following the pandemic, but I can assure you that we will work tirelessly, as we have the past two years, to keep our students and campus community safe if any recurrence or other danger occurs.
+I am very excited to welcome you - our incoming and returning students - to Francis Marion University's 2023-2024 academic year.
 Our campus community is energized by your arrival as we all prepare for what promises to be a very exciting, productive, and successful year.

 As you familiarize or reacquaint yourself with campus, please review and consult the FMU Student Handbook if you have any question or concerns.
 For additional assistance, you are always very welcome to come to the Office of Student Life.
-We hope you will embrace the many educational opportunities and learning experiences and student life activities that await you here at Francis Marion University.
+We hope you will embrace the many educational opportunities, learning experiences, and student life activities that await you here at Francis Marion University.